HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 Building setbacks should be consistent with adjacent buildings or with the style of the building.
 Setbacks

-are on important ingredient in creating an attractive stneetscape.
+are an important ingredient in creating an attractive streetscape.
 Buildings should be set back to a line

 that is consistent with their neighbors and land use.
 For example, a residential setback should retain the